EpicEric/sandhole/book/src/custom_domains.md

 This instructs your DNS server to redirect requests to Sandhole, and tells Sandhole to authorize your SSH key for the given domain, respectively.

-If you need to use multiple keys for the same domain, simply add a TXT record for each one.
+If you need to allow multiple keys for the same domain, simply add a TXT record for each one.

 Then, expose your service at the given domain: